Bebra777228/PolUVR/README.md

 ### Command Line Interface (CLI)

-You can use Audio Separator via the command line, for example:
+You can use PolUVR via the command line, for example:

 ```sh
 PolUVR /path/to/your/input/audio.wav --model_filename UVR-MDX-NET-Inst_HQ_3.onnx